kuhumcst/DanNet/README.md

 * can be extended to perform advanced computational tasks that are harder to do using a relational data model.

 ### RDF
 While the basic triplet can be represented in most programming or query languages, any data interchange across the wire and data integration will need a more formal standard.
-RDF, a W3C standard, both restricts the allowed contents of the triplets and defines several serialisation formats for its more restricted data model (RDF/XML, Turtle, JSON-lD, and others).
+RDF, a W3C standard, both restricts the allowed contents of the triplets and defines several serialisation formats for its more restricted data model (RDF/XML, Turtle, JSON-LD, and others).

 It is important to note that, in principle, the RDF standard is simply an abstraction over an information model designed to represent a [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph).
 The formats themselves are interchangeable and simply different ways to serialise the RDF information model, e.g. for sending over the wire or for long term storage.